 In November 2010, the State entered into a line of credit with a bank for the State's commercial paper program.
-The State did not borrow under this program and the State terminated the program in February 2013.
+The State did not borrow under this program and terminated the contract in February 2013.
 On March 28, 2012 the State issued a \$50 million interfund note as a cash flow borrowing from its Clean Water State Revolving Fund.
 This borrowing was paid back with interest from operating cash on June 27, 2012.
 On March 4, 2015 the State issued a \$50 million interfund note as a cash flow borrowing from its Clean Water State Revolving Fund.
-This borrowing was paid back from operating cash on March 18, 2015.
+This borrowing was paid back with interest from operating cash on March 18, 2015.
+The State Treasury anticipates no such borrowing in fiscal year 2016.